 (iii) Move out: Allowed to complete and ERCOT will not send the 814_03 transaction with the Acquisition Transfer indicator.

-(b) Pending Transaction has a schedule date that is greater than seven Business Days after the Acquisition Transfer date or is not yet scheduled (In Review or Permit Pending):
+(b) Pending transactions that have a scheduled date that is greater than seven Business Days after the Acquisition Transfer date or are not yet scheduled (In Review or Permit Pending):

 (i) Switch: Allowed to complete per Protocol Section 15 and ERCOT will send the 814_03 transaction with the Acquisition Transfer indicator.